juruwolfe/RepData_PeerAssessment1/PA1_template.md

 ## load the plyr library which we'll use to impute missing data
 library(plyr)

-## load the plyr library which we'll use to make the weekday plots
+## load the lattice library which we'll use to make the weekday plots
 library(lattice)

 ## unzip the data and get the files